844844/AGILE/README.md

-# Identify_B.anthracis
-AGILE V1.1
+# AGILE V1.1

 (Anthracis Genome-based Identification with high-fideLity E-probe)

 This version is for Windows users, one-click identification of Bacillus anthracis.
 Users do not need to write code.

-Identify_B.anthracis is a tool based python that employs a combination of * in silico * the 9 specific tags of Bacillus anthracis to rapidly identify * B.anthracis *  isolates using nucleotide sequencing data.
+AGILE is a tool based python that employs a combination of * in silico * the 9 specific tags of Bacillus anthracis to rapidly identify * B.anthracis *  isolates using nucleotide sequencing data.

 Decompress agile.zip, Open agile_start Shortcut, click Select File to open the sequencing file or click Select Folder to load sequence of whole folder.The common nucleic acid sequences can be loaded